halwax/docdriven-wiki/org.docdriven.wiki/README.md

 [//]: # (block)
 ## Abstract

-Documentation often gets out of sync and is spread alonge many locations in multiple versions.
+Documentation often gets out of sync and is spread along many locations in multiple versions.
-This project intends to provide some tools, concepts and ideas to better provide up to date and consistent documentation in a structured way.
+This project intends to provide tools, concepts and ideas to better provide up to date and consistent documentation in a structured way.

 ## Structure